tdwg/bdq/tg2/_review/docs/list/bdqenh/index.md

 ## 1 Introduction

-This document includes terms that are individuals of type bdqffdq:Enhancement intended to be used as a controlled value for bdqffdq:hasEnhancement in the BDQ Core tests.
+This document provides the full details of the controlled vocabulary values (individuals of the type bdqffdq:Enhancement) for the term bdqffdq:hasEnhancement in the BDQ Core Tests.

 ### 1.1 Purpose